top of page

 Storyteller at Heart

 My name is Jessica Redmond.
 I am a published author who is passionate about listening to and writing people's stories.
 In 2005, I published the award winning A Year of Absence: Six Women's Stories of Courage, Hope and Love, documenting the lives of American Army wives during the first year of the war in Iraq.
-Since then, I have been working on a project to help people of all ages, circumstances and backgrounds tell their stories.
-Especially now, in these uncertain times, I believe sharing and preserving those stories is more vital than ever.
+In 2020, I started Storyteller with the mission of capturing the stories that make each life unique.
+In my free time, I enjoy hiking, cooking, reading, and spending time with my two children and dog.
+I have lived all over the United States as well as Mexico, Slovakia, Germany and Australia.
+I currently live outside Minneapolis, MN.

 A7300395_pp (2).JPG